MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/work-offline-mode-classic.md

 Offline mode is currently available for iOS, Android, and Windows devices.
 To use the offline feature, download the latest version of the Power Apps app from the app store.

-For model-driven apps and canvas apps, [install Power Apps Mobile](/powerapps/mobile/run-powerapps-on-mobile#install-power-apps-mobile-app) and install Power Apps for Windows.
-(Add link)
+For model-driven apps and canvas apps, [install Power Apps mobile](/powerapps/mobile/run-powerapps-on-mobile#install-power-apps-mobile-app) and [install Power Apps for Windows](windows-app-install.md)

 For information about supported devices for Power Apps Mobile, go to [Supported devices](/powerapps/mobile/run-powerapps-on-mobile#supported-devices).